vhartman/vhartman.github.io/multi-robot.md

 ### Videos

+This video contains an overview of the experiments we did, the scenarios we consider, and a short overview on how the algorithm works.

 <iframe style="display:block; margin: 0 auto;" width="600px" height="340" src="https://www.youtube.com/embed/GqhouvL5dig" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <br>

+We also executed a plan that our planner generates on a real robotic system.
+The goal-configuration is a tower made of 6 boxes in the middle of the table.
+This is achieved by the two arms.

+The plan is executed open-loop in this demonstration, which explains the small inaccuracies when the arms are placing the boxes.
 <iframe style="display:block; margin: 0 auto;" width="600px" height="340" src="https://www.youtube.com/embed/KILyXQDcEZw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <hr style="margin: 2em 0 2em;">